NicholasTanz/NicholasTanz/README.md

 - 👋 Hi, I’m @NicholasTanz
 - 👀 I’m interested in cybersecurity & backend web dev.
-- 🌱 I’m currently learning data structures & algos.
+- 🌱 I’m currently learning data structures / algos in my own time & taking ECE 264 to dive more into C.
 - 📫 How to reach me! my email is: nicholastanzillo@gmail.com

 <!---